VISITOR RESTRICTIONS IN PLACE. Visit link for details and more updates.

 XIV.
 The patient shall be free to retain and use personal clothing and possessions as space permits, provided it does not infringe on the rights of other patients.

 XV.
 The patient shall be entitled to privacy for visits and, if married, to share a room with his or her spouse if both are patients in the same facility and where both patients consent, unless it is medically contraindicated and so documented by a physician.
-The patient has the right to reside and receive services in the facility with responsible accommodation of individual needs and preferences, including choice of room and roommate, except when the health and safety of the individual or other patients would be endangered.
+The patient has the right to reside and receive services in the facility with reasonable accommodation of individual needs and preferences, including choice of room and roommate, except when the health and safety of the individual or other patients would be endangered.

 XVII.
 The patient shall be entitled to be treated by the patient’s physician of choice, subject to reasonable rules and regulations of the facility regarding the facility’s credentialing process.